GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
+> ### I always spend a day a week learning new stuff.
+That means I spend 20% more of my time than my colleagues learning new stuff.
+Now 20% at compound interest means that after four and a half years I will know twice as much as them.
 >
-> ~ *Douglas Crockford*
+> ~ *Richard Hamming*

 ---
 ## 🏎 Quick Facts